 A supportive, fun learning day for early years children and their families and carers.

 Learn ways to support your child’s early literacy while they are having fun, with rhyme time sessions and arts and crafts.
-Get tips and inspiration from authors of parenting books and take time to de-stress with free yoga sessions.
-Connect with local free services and support through Family Hubs, the NHS and Downham Health and Leisure Centre.
+Dip into some fun learning activities at your child’s own pace and get tips and inspiration to take away with you.
+De-stress with relaxing exercise taster sessions for adults, and connect with local free services and support through Family Hubs, the NHS and Downham Health and Leisure Centre.
 Plus, there will be free audiobooks and fun giveaways for the whole family.

 Black History Month